 Adriana was born in Italy in 2009 after an in vitro fertilisation and her parents were finally achieving the dream of their lives.
 Everything appeared to be fine with the pregnancy until the last moment when the mother started to feel contractions and ran to the clinic.
 She had forgotten to bring the kit for storing cord blood stem cells, but luckily Francesco from our partner SmartBank in Italy reached them at the clinic right on time.

 The clinical status of Adriana before birth kept getting worse and worse.
-She was suffering and the gynecologist was busy with another delivery.
+She was suffering and the gynaecologist was busy with another delivery.
 It took a while before a C-section was performed.
 Later, Adriana was diagnosed with a cerebral lesion caused by hypoxia at birth.
 Hypoxia is a medical term for when a region of the body does not get adequate oxygen supply.

 Adriana’s symptoms of cerebral palsy were not evident at the beginning and it took a while before her parents decided to seek therapy.
 They began seeing neurologists in Italy.
-Again and again they asked the neurologists if the stem cells in Adriana’s cord blood might have therapeutic potential for her brain lesion, but all of the neurologists dismissed the cord blood stem cells as useless.
+Again and again, they asked the neurologists if the stem cells in Adriana’s cord blood might have therapeutic potential for her brain lesion, but all of the neurologists dismissed the cord blood stem cells as useless.
 Finally, three years after Adriana’s birth, her parents called back SmartBank.

 SmartBank’s Scientific Director Irene Martini, immediately suggested that the parents should get in touch with Duke Medical Center in North Carolina USA, where a clinical trial was enrolling children from all over the world for therapy of brain injury with their own cord blood stem cells.